 The Harry Potter At Home project is an initiative developed at short notice by Wizarding World Digital and J.K.
 Rowling’s agents The Blair Partnership, in response to the Covid-19 pandemic with the help of Wizarding World partners including Warner Bros.
 Bloomsbury, Scholastic and Pottermore Publishing.
-The initiative already includes an open licence to teachers allowing them to post recordings of themselves reading the Harry Potter stories onto educational platforms and networks; a dedicated hub of information and activities at www.harrypotterathome.com; and Harry Potter and The Philosopher’s Stone available to stream for free via Audible Stories and borrowed more widely via online library services all over the world.
+The initiative already includes an open licence to teachers allowing them to post recordings of themselves reading the Harry Potter stories onto educational platforms and networks; a dedicated hub of information and activities at www.harrypotterathome.com, including a Hogwarts house quiz; and Harry Potter and The Philosopher’s Stone available to stream for free via Audible Stories and borrowed more widely via online library services all over the world.

 With over 500 million books sold, most households may well have access to a copy of Harry Potter and The Philosopher’s/Sorcerer’s Stone already and can read along too.
 It is hoped that this new slate of readings bring further comfort, entertainment and magic to children, families and carers confined to home everywhere.